sullivannicole/tc-transit/README.md

 # Background

-This repo contains work for final project for the course CSCI 5707 Database Management Systems.
+This repo contains work for the final project for the course CSCI 5707 Database Management Systems.

 # Timeline